oleg-the-dev/flask-application/README.md

 # Flask Application

-Blog with basic features such as authentication, authorazition, account settings, admin page and so on.
+Blog with basic features such as authentication, authorization, account settings, admin page and so on.

 ![How it looks like](https://sun9-19.userapi.com/impg/WmIZjysp2LyyqL8fqAWVKbdJXL1a8eBYliteKg/s2Mozawm6kA.jpg?size=1788x596&quality=96&sign=3a20d9c245d03fe8051e26513641cfe0&type=album)